zhentaoshi/fsPDA/README.md

 - Folder `nonsparse` includes codes for simulation of non-sparse DGP, in which running `Run.simulation.dense.R` gives the simulation results.
 - Folder `sparse` includes codes for simulation of sparse DGP, in which running `sparse_iid.R`, `sparse_inid.R` and `sparse_nnd.R` gives the simulation results.

+---

+Under the folder `HCW_revist`:

+* `main.R` replicates the empirical example of Hsiao, Ching and Wan (2012) as in the online supplement of the paper.